 Happy November!

-I haven't written anything in the last two months, and it's been quite a chaotic time.
-My daughter underwent double jaw surgery and subsequently required emergency surgery due to an infection.
+I haven't written anything in the last two months, and it's been chaotic.
+My daughter underwent double jaw surgery and subsequently required emergency surgery.
 On top of that, my partner had heart surgery.
 Miscellaneous challenges also popped up: a sick dog, a broken tooth, two appliances that stopped working, and significant repairs needed for my car.
 To top it all off, we discovered a downstairs room infested with mold and termites.

 Yet, here I am, back at my desk, writing a blog.
 What I've learned from this is still coming together, but I want to share what I’ve discovered.

 As Glenda Doyle said, “We can do hard things.”
 Yes, we can!
 I cared for someone who was in pain and couldn’t talk, eat, or sleep for an entire week.
 Both of us were exhausted, but we supported each other through it.
-I experienced moments of sheer fatigue, yet I also found inspiration for something I could prepare for her that she would enjoy.
-I now have a fantastic new recipe for seedless berry puree with honey, perfect for smoothies, yogurt, and ice cream.
+I experienced moments of sheer fatigue and moments of pure inspiration.
+One night, at three in the morning, wanting to find something my daughter could eat and enjoy, I created a seedless berry puree with honey, perfect for smoothies, yogurt, and ice cream.
+She loved it.

 I have learned that life is not happening to me; it is happening for me.
-Life wants me to expand and grow.
-Every time something challenging happens, I am offered this opportunity.
+I am offered opportunities to rise, grow, and expand whenever something challenging happens.
 And boy, have I done a lot of growing.